fiftyshadesocode/EyeCandy/README.md

    And anything you want to disable just select it and press ctrl+/ to exclude it

 /Note: if you decide to keep the icon changes you will have to download the icons from the icons folder in this repo and paste it in the chrome folder/
+/Also true if you do decide to keep the updated media player animation/